lars-sh/parent/README.md

 `pmd-excludes.properties` allows to suppress CPD findings.
 See the below section about suppressions for more information.

 `spotbugs-excludes.xml` allows to suppress Spotbugs findings.
 See the below section about suppressions for more information.

+#### Generated Files
+During the build process some project files are generated.
+Those files and their creation concept are described below.

+`CHANGELOG.md` and `README.md` are *your* places.
+Insert your changes, a short project introduction, getting started information and user documentation.
+Templates are created only if the files do not exist, yet.

+`.github/dependabot.yml` tells [Dependabot](https://dependabot.com/) which project dependencies to check.
+Use the Maven property `parent-pom.create-dependabot-yml` to suppress writing this file.

+`.github/workflows/push-and-pull_request.yml` tells [GitHub Actions](https://github.com/features/actions) which kind of project to build.
+It is overwritten at every run to keep it up-to-date.
+Use the Maven property `parent-pom.create-github-workflow-yml` to suppress writing this file.

+`.gitignore` tells [Git](https://git-scm.com/) which files to ignore.
+It is overwritten at every run to keep it up-to-date.
+Use the Maven property `parent-pom.create-gitignore` to suppress writing this file.

+`.travis.yml` tells [Travis CI](https://travis-ci.org/) which kind of project to build.
+To write this file, set the Maven property `parent-pom.create-travis-yml` to `true`.

 ##### Project Lombok
 Project Lombok sources are meant to be used inside `lombok` folders only.
 Its usage is restricted to prevent you from using functionality that might lead to problems.
 Outside Project Lombok is prohibited at all.